abdallahsoliman00/EMG_Signal_Processing/README.md

 This repository contains the code for the EMG processing library.

+The library is contained within _**emglib**_.
+The library makes EMG extraction and processing easier by using the custom `EMG`, `Signal` and `Gesture` classes.
+The acyual processing should be bespokely implemented for the appllication.
+(See emg_processing.py)

 ## Getting started

 You will need to install some dependencies for the code to run.
 These can be installed by running: